KeLeXueBi/VIC-RAGRENT/README.md

   api-url: "YOUR_API_URL"
 ```

 **Note:** As of April 24, 2026, DeepSeek has been upgraded from V3.2 to V4.
 Some APIs or parameters used in this project may have changed.
-We have adapted the API calls for V4 compatibility. <span style="color:red;">Due to potential differences between model versions, experimental results reported in the paper may vary under the updated environment.</span>
+We have adapted the API calls for V4 compatibility. **Due to potential differences between model versions, experimental results reported in the paper may vary under the updated environment.**

 ---